harshrajsinh-08/TravelTalesphp/README.md

-# TravelTales - Travel Blog Platform
+# TravelTales - Travel Blog Platform (Student Project Version)

-A comprehensive travel blog platform built with PHP, MySQL, and modern web technologies.
-Share your travel experiences, discover new destinations, and plan your next adventure.
+A simplified travel blog platform built with PHP, MySQL, and modern web technologies.
+This version has been adapted for educational purposes with simplified security features and MySQLi database operations.

+> **⚠️ Important**: This is a student project version with simplified security features. **Do not use in production environments.**

 ## Features